TheAppHub/seaspray/source/_posts/portfolio/essendon-project.md

 ## Results

-The completed project exceeded the client's expectations, creating a stunning outdoor space that combines traditional aesthetics with modern functionality.
-The classic design creates an elegant effect, while the integrated features ensure easy maintenance and enjoyment.
+The completed project exceeded the client's expectations, creating a stunning outdoor space that combines modern aesthetics with modern functionality.
+The sleek design creates a stylish effect, while the integrated features ensure easy maintenance and enjoyment.